7 Ways to Increase Your Proficiency of Learning in Classrooms

-The top schools in Gurgaon have stopped following a fixed curriculum.
-They no longer teach what is just written in textbooks and do not grade based on standardised exams only.
-Today, modern schools are more focused on building proficiency among students.
+The top schools in Gurgaon have stopped following a fixed curriculum and learning in classrooms has changed its meaning.
+They no longer teach what is just written in textbooks and do not grade based on standardized exams only.
+Today, modern schools are more focused on building proficiency among students about learning in classrooms .
 The expectation is to make the children proficient in the knowledge they acquire, skills they develop and the class they pass.
 Simply speaking, proficiency-based learning enables students to reach a certain benchmark of expertise before they can progress to the next step and the best schools implement this learning methodology by employing the following strategies.

 - Personalising the process of gaining proficiency

 Some students in the classroom will love to read.
 Others will be more comfortable with watching videos.
 Some will be smart workers who will learn quickly with minimum work while others will need extra attention to go to the same depths.
 Although the expected benchmark will remain constant, the journey to reach it cannot be the same for all students.
-If schools are to encourage proficiency-based learning, they have to personalise the process so that students do not lose motivation in the bid to gain expertise.
+The top schools in Gurgaon encourage proficiency-based learning, they have personalised the process so that students do not lose motivation in the bid to gain expertise.

 - Guiding students to uncover knowledge

 The top institute in the list of CBSE schools in Gurgaon does not just hand over knowledge.
-Instead, the teachers nudge students to discover and uncover knowledge through exploration and research.
+Instead, the teachers nudge students to discover and uncover knowledge through exploration, research modernised learning in classrooms.
 The first step to gaining proficiency is curiosity.
 Feed it with the right materials and students are bound to attain expertise in any topic they want to explore.
 This can be achieved by implementing project-based learning, encouraging inquiries, setting meaningful assignments and allowing more educational excursions.

 - Having collaborative sessions whenever possible